 Content from generative AI like ChatGPT is a nonrecoverable source as it can't be retrieved or linked.
 It's recommended to base the reference on the style for personal communication, unless your referencing style has specific guidelines.

-"Text of prompt" prompt.
+Citation Format: "Text of prompt" prompt.
 ChatGPT, Day Month version, OpenAI, Day Month Year, chat.openai.com/chat

-Example from MLA: “Describe the symbolism of the green light in the book The Great Gatsby by F. Scott Fitzgerald” prompt.
+MLA Works Cited Entry Example: “Describe the symbolism of the green light in the book The Great Gatsby by F. Scott Fitzgerald” prompt.
 ChatGPT, 13 Feb. version, OpenAI, 8 Mar.
 2023, chat.openai.com/chat.

-Example from APA: OpenAI.
+APA Reference Entry Example: OpenAI.
 (2023).
 ChatGPT (Mar 14 version) [Large language model]. https://chat.openai.com/chat

 APA recommends describing how you used the tool in your Method section or a comparable section of your paper.
 If your paper doesn't have a comparable section, you might describe how you used the tool in your introduction.
 In the text of your paper, provide the prompt you used and then any portion of the relevant text that was generated in response.